 A warm and fluffy ball of fur with huge expressive eyes, that’s what it comes down to, yet the regal bearing of the Persian cat easily makes it a Prince among equals.

 Very popular and beloved for the beauty of its fur, the Persian is the result of careful, and actually quite recent (1800s), interbreeding experiments conducted in Great Britain.
 The name of the breed of this marvellous feline recalls the exotic Middle East and its origins are very likely linked to the long-haired cats Europeans imported from the Orient from the XVI century onwards, especially the Angora cat.
-After careful selective breeding the Persian, as we see it today, has very few traces remaining of his Arabian ancestors.
+After careful selective breeding the Persian, as we see it today, has very few traces remaining of his Middle Eastern ancestors.

 So what are the characteristics of this cat?
 What makes it so remarkable and sought after?

 - Its coat.
 A large part of the allure of the Persian is its gorgeous silky coat, the extremely soft, long hair that covers its entire body.
 This hair is longest around its collar, around his neck, chest and shoulders.
 The hair that covers this cat boasts both types, that is, the coat and undercoat, dense layers of equal-length strands of thin hair, and this is what makes this feline so very special.
 The types of coat that are currently accepted and recognised are many and varied, and they number more than 200!